Theo-Steiner/warped.nvim/readme.md

 ## Advanced

-This is the default configuration that is applied if you call setup without any params:
+The below code represents the default configuration that is applied if you call setup without any params:
 ```lua
 Warped = require('warped')
 Warped.setup({